crcerror/lfl-create/README.md

 ```

 ## Prerequisite #3
-Compile the binary or copy the delivered binary to /opt/retropie/supplementary/runcommand/
+Compile the binary or copy the delivered binary to `/opt/retropie/supplementary/runcommand/`
-the binary should be named lfl-create, please check if settings managment is right - file must be executable
+the binary should be named `lfl-create`, please check if settings managment is right - file must be executable

 ## Prerequisite #4
-Copy file runcommand_systems.txt to your favourite folder.
+Copy file `runcommand_systems.txt` to your favourite folder.
 This file is necessary because here are the launching commands for each system deposited.

 If your favourite folder is also located in the ROM folder then the FAVs files are available wie SMB in Windows for ex. so you can also use Windows to locate runcommand_systems.txt there.